k0sproject/k0smotron/docs/capi-vsphere.md

 #### Control plane in Pods:

-If you want to have child cluster [control plane in a Pods](https://docs.k0smotron.io/stable/capi-controlplane/), use [this template](capi-vsphere-tmpl-cp-in-pods.yaml):
+If you want to have child cluster [control plane in a Pods](https://docs.k0smotron.io/stable/capi-controlplane/), use the following [template](capi-vsphere-tmpl-cp-in-pods.yaml):

 ```sh
 clusterctl generate cluster my-cluster --control-plane-machine-count 1 --worker-machine-count 1 --from k0scluster-tmpl-cp-in-pods.yaml > my-cluster.yaml